 Sometimes, hotel restaurants get a bad wrap, but I think Delta's Kitchen proved that it's worthy of a Memphis date night, especially paired with the setting of the hotel overall and prospect of after-dinner drinks in the lobby bar or on the patio.

 I caught this couple enjoying a twirl on the dance floor as we walked back to our room.
-There’s often live music in the lounge, plus you’ll find a regular schedule of entertainment – music, comedy movies – in the hotel’s theater.
+There's often live music in the lounge, plus you'll find a regular schedule of entertainment including Elvis movies in the hotel's theater.

 The Next Morning

-After grabbing a quick coffee from the “Shake Rattle & Roll” coffee/pastry/sandwich counter, we toured some of the Suites.
-Everything was super schmancy – I’d use the word extravagant – but not tacky.
+After grabbing a quick coffee from the "Shake Rattle & Roll" coffee/pastry/sandwich counter, we toured some of the Suites.
+Everything was super schmancy.
+I'd use the word "extravagant" but not tacky or over-the-top.
 Check out the room and suites options here, and go ahead and book your room (you know you need a staycation, too!) here.